 About the Molson Building

 The Molson building (MB) is the dynamic green centre of Concordia University’s Faculty of Business and Administration, the John Molson School of Business (JMSB).
 This architecturally stunning 37,000-square-metre 15-storey landmark boasts a distinctive design that incorporates bright atriums, modern classrooms, several networking spaces, a 300-seat auditorium, six amphitheatres and two basement levels that link it to neighbouring buildings and to the metro system.
-The building was built in keeping with LEED (Leadership in Energy and Environmental Design) Silver level certification by the Canada Green Building Council.
+The building was awarded LEED (Leadership in Energy and Environmental Design) Silver level certification by the Canada Green Building Council.